What is a urethral sling procedure, and how does it help with urinary incontinence?

 - An inflatable cuff that is placed around the upper urethra.
 The cuff closes off the urethra to prevent leakage of urine.

 - A pump that is inserted into the scrotum.
-The pump controls the opening and closing of the cuff.
+It's completely on the inside and not visible, and the pump controls the opening and closing of the cuff.

 - A small pressure-regulating balloon (about the size of a Ping-Pong ball) that is placed in the abdomen, under the muscles.
-The balloon maintains fluid under pressure within the urethral cuff to hold urine back.
+The balloon maintains fluid under pressure within the urethral cuff to pressurize the system and hold urine back.

-The AUS procedure is successful in 90% of cases.
+The AUS procedure provides a very good and satisfactory result in 90% of cases.
 Risks are uncommon and include:

 - Failure of the device (usually because of a fluid leak).

-- Erosion of the device into the urethra.
+- Erosion of the cuff into the urethra.